So you’re about to start looking for a new home.

 Payment History = 35% of your FICO score

-This one is kind of a no-brianer, but in order to have good credit you have to maintain a history of positive payments.
+This one is a no-brainer, but you have to maintain a history of positive payments to have good credit.
 This not only includes things like credit card and loan payments but any bills.

 Collection accounts are also included in your payment history.
 Collections can drop your credit rating as much as anything else.
 Make sure you stay on top of your payments and respond quickly to any collection letters.